The Key to Running a Successful Online Meeting Every Time

 For the closest thing to being in the same room, choose video.
 Attendees are more likely to stay alert when they’re on camera.
 Plus, seeing facial expressions and body language enriches the discussion.

 I find it difficult to focus when people choose not to be on camera.
-Of course, there are plausible reasons why they might want privacy at times; however, for important gatherings of more than four members, being unable to discern who is speaking can create a distraction.
+Of course, there are plausible reasons why they might want privacy at times; however, for important gatherings of more than four people, being unable to discern who is speaking can be distracting.

 2. Run a test

 Safeguard precious meeting time by checking your technology in advance.
 Test for video and audio quality.
 Have microphones and other devices on hand if needed.
 In the worst-case scenario, make sure your cell has the app.
 I just had to do this the other day when using Microsoft Teams.
-My laptop was doing funky things, so I had to set up my phone to join the meeting quickly.
+My laptop was acting funky, so I had to quickly set up my phone to join the meeting.

 3. Record it

 Ensure you have the technology to record your meeting for later review or recollection.
-Recording the meeting can also provide a way for those who couldn’t make it to stay informed, as well as a way for those who did attend to go back over key points and decisions.
-Recording your session is easy with both Zoom and Microsoft Teams, making it stress-free to access a transcript later on.
+Recording the meeting can also help those who couldn’t make it stay informed, as well as help those who did attend review key points and decisions.
+Recording your session is easy with both Zoom and Microsoft Teams, so you can access a transcript later.

 4. Set expectations

 Avoid surprises by sharing the agenda and logistics before the meeting begins.
-Everyone should know what’s expected of them, when to be online, and how the discussions will be conducted.
+Everyone should know what’s expected of them, when they should be online, and how discussions will be conducted.
 This helps ensure that everyone is on the same page and can participate as fully as possible.

 5. Set rules for participation

 Set expectations for participation, including how much time each person should have to talk about their ideas and make statements.
-This will help keep conversations from dominating too much of the meeting time, leaving other topics unheard or overlooked.
+This will help keep conversations from dominating the meeting, leaving other topics unheard or overlooked.
 It’s also important to ensure everyone’s ideas are respected and presented without interruption.

 Remind participants to mute their microphones if they’re not speaking and instruct them on using the chat or Q&A features.
 Ask them to close other apps and tabs if notifications distract attention from the meeting.